splunk/observability-workshop/docs/module-support/ec2-setup.md

 ### 1. Starting the workshop instance

 Login into your AWS account using the [AWS console](https://signin.aws.amazon.com) and go to the EC2 service page.
-As the Workshop Instance currently only resides in AWS Frankfurt please change your region to Frankfurt by changing the drop-down list at the top of the screen
+As the Workshop Instance AMI currently only resides in AWS Frankfurt, Ireland, Ohio, Oregon or Singapore, please change your region to one of those by changing the drop-down list at the top of the screen

 ![Frankfurt selection](../images/module-support/AWS-SelectFrankfurt.jpg)

-Click the blue **launch instance** button to go to the instance selection page and search for the workshop by typing the name _**App-Dev-Workshop**_ into the search box.
+Click the blue **launch instance** button to go to the instance selection page and search for the workshop by typing the name _**App Dev Workshop V1.01**_ into the search box.
 You should find  get 1 result in the Community AMI's, and click on the on the Result link:

 ![Result found](../images/module-support/AWS-AMI-select.jpg)